Wet season: Humans

 The wet season is the main period of vegetation growth within the Savanna climate regime.
 However, this also means that wet season is a time for food shortages before crops reach their full maturity.
 This causes seasonal weight changes for people in developing countries, with a drop occurring during the wet season until the time of the first harvest, when weights rebound.
 Malaria incidence increases during periods of high temperature and heavy rainfall.

-Nonhuman animals
+Animals

 Cows calve, or give birth, at the beginning of the wet season.
 The onset of the rainy season signals the departure of the monarch butterfly from Mexico.
 Tropical species of butterflies show larger dot markings on their wings to fend off possible predators and are more active during the wet season than the dry season.
 Within the tropics and warmer areas of the subtropics, decreased salinity of near shore wetlands due to the rains causes an increase in crocodile nesting.
 Other species, such as the arroyo toad, spawn within the couple of months after the seasonal rains.
 Armadillos and rattlesnakes seek higher ground.